db7894/random-experiments/mlir-optimization-pass-example/run_passes_guide.md

 ## Setup notes
 Jeremy Kun has a very helpful guide on setting up LLVM that I used to create the initial `WORKSPACE` and `bazel/` setup: https://www.jeremykun.com/2023/08/10/mlir-getting-started/

+Also generally a good idea to set up a Bazel cache somewhere so you're not building LLVM / dependencies from scratch every time you want to run this.

 ## Loop Detection Pass
 This pass basically does nothing.
 It just checks if you have a loop from the `scf` dialect and spits it back out if so.
 You can run it with the following two commands, using the `loop_example.mlir` in the `tests/` directory or using your own example.